Best Book Editing Software For Modern Authors: 9 Top Options

 AutoCrit will analyze your entire manuscript and suggest insightful improvements

-Real authors rarely rely on an automated editing software, but AutoCrit is worth considering.
+Real authors rarely rely on automated editing software, but AutoCrit is worth considering.

 This tool will analyze your entire manuscript and suggest insightful improvements in terms of repetition, word choice, the strength of writing, pacing and momentum, and more.
 The report will force you to rethink every sentence and paragraph you’ve written.
 It’s a good choice if you write short stories and fiction.